 I was drawn to attend one of Andrea’s circles because of my state of mind following a six-month job hunt that still hasn’t resulted in a role.
 My boyfriend had also left me for someone else, and I felt that I had lost everything and couldn’t help but ask the Universe ‘what will become of me?’.

-Attending felt like a relaxing and magical way to escape from the normal humdrum of life, it’s expectations and the social media circuit.
-It’s a complete a sanctuary with just women, and it’s great to spend a weekend evening on a restorative activity that doesn’t involve drinking.
+Attending felt like a relaxing and magical way to escape from the normal humdrum of life, its expectations and the social media circuit.
+It’s a complete sanctuary with just women, and it’s great to spend a weekend evening on a restorative activity that doesn’t involve drinking.

 I had plenty of ‘aha’ moments during the circle.
-I realised I don’t necessarily need to stick anyone in the ‘bonfire’, but that I need to stick all the negativity about me that was in my head into the bonfire and realise that I don’t need the ex boyfriend, I don’t need the attention of so-called friends that feel like they have deserted me, I don’t need his new girlfriend, I need me, just me.
-It may sound obvious but it was revelation that came to me during the circle meditation.
+I realized I don’t necessarily need to stick anyone in the 'bonfire', but that I need to stick all the negativity about me that was in my head into the bonfire and realize that I don’t need the ex-boyfriend, I don’t need the attention of so-called friends that feel like they have deserted me, I don’t need his new girlfriend, I need me, just me.
+It may sound obvious but it was a revelation that came to me during the circle meditation.
 It was a very powerful evening.

 Sophy Mills, 34, a yoga teacher, also attended one of Andrea’s circles